coreyolson/almostno.js/README.md

 - `.unbind(state)` – Remove bindings.
 - `.global(name, initial)` – Retrieve or create a global state.
 - `.hasGlobal(name)` – Check if a global state exists.
+- `.clearGlobal(name)` – Remove a global state from memory and storage.

 ### HTTP Requests
 - `$.get(url, options)` – Perform a GET request.